wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 support CORS later. iOS and Android will use the same HTTPS to send the device message directly to IoTHub as we test it work on Postman.

-William Yeung help of the detail webclient input deatail…..use postmaster minic the input with 1 use case.......
+William Yeung help of the detail webclient input deatail…usepostmaster minic the input with 1 use case.......

 ![Architecture to include AzFn to overcome CORS issue]({{ site.baseurl }}/images/TofugearImages/Tofugear-withWebClientProxyAzFnArch.jpg)